 Research suggests that student learning increases when teachers are also learning.
 That is why at CDNIS, we expect all of our community to be self directed, self regulated, life-long learners.

-To encourage this we invest heavily in staff Professional Learning, with all teachers supported to attend at least one overseas workshop and one Hong Kong based workshop every academic year.
+To encourage this, we invest heavily in staff professional learning, with all teachers supported to attend at least one overseas workshop and one Hong Kong based workshop every academic year.

-Professional Learning at CDNIS is focused around the Professional Learning Plans of individual staff members and the bigger picture schoolwide goals.
+Professional learning at CDNIS is focused around the Professional Learning Plans of individual staff members and the bigger picture schoolwide goals.
 Our minimum requirement at CDNIS is that all new staff are appropriately trained in the IB curriculum that they teach within 12 months of being employed at the school.
 All staff are then encouraged to pursue their own interests and share this learning widely among the community with the ultimate goal of having a positive impact on student learning.

 To complement the wide range of workshops our staff attend, we also invite renowned educational leaders to the school to work with staff and students through our 'Faculty in Residence' series.
-Recent 'Faculty in Residence' have included Kath Murdoch, Cathy Berger Kaye, and Gregg Tang.
+Recent 'Faculty in Residence' have included Kath Murdoch, Cathy Berger Kaye and Gregg Tang.

-CDNIS also employs 60 full-time Business and Operations staff in departments including Admissions, Finance and Accounting, Business Administration, Human Resources, Information Technology, Communications, Facilities, and Leo Lee Arts Centre.
+CDNIS also employs 60 full-time Business and Operations staff in departments including Admissions, Finance & Accounting, Business Administration, Human Resources, Information Technology, Communications, Facilities, and Leo Lee Arts Centre.
 Additional roles that support students and curriculum include Guidance, Library and Science Laboratories.